tomasnobrega/tomasnobrega.github.io/_pages/about.md

   - In corporate bonds
 - How does financial development influence the real economy

-Before starting my Ph.D., I launched one of [Brazil's largest high-school scholarship program](https://www.institutosomos.org/somos-futuro/) for low-income students, now benefitingTh over 750 students in 120 cities.
+Before starting my Ph.D., I launched one of [Brazil's largest high-school scholarship program](https://www.institutosomos.org/somos-futuro/) for low-income students, now benefiting over 750 students in 120 cities.
 I also worked in mergers and acquisitions, where I valued multiple business and led the integration of a newly acquired business in Rondonópolis, an agricultural hub in Brazil.
 Additionally, I supported a high-growth startup, overseeing its back-office structure during rapid expansion and funding rounds.
 Just before my Ph.D., I fulfilled a personal dream by running my own bakery.

 I am also counsellor for [Base Dos Dados](https://basedosdados.org/), Brazil's data lake of public information.